ssadras/V.P.V.A-ver-ANNA/README.md

+# V.P.V.A-ver-ANNA
+helli 3's jarvis

-This is the HELLI 3 's jarvis !!! the first release was on july of 2019 ...
+first release on july of 2019...

+Virtual Personal Voice Assistant is the main branch of this project...

+this prject splits into two branchs :
+        1 - ANNA : Artificial Neural Network Assistant
+        2 - HANA : Hyper Annoying NEAT* Assistant (*Neural Electronic Artitficial Tongue)

-update :NOW with email assistant ... send our emails right from ANNA
+update : now with e-mail assistant ... send your mails right from the ANNA

-update :Version hanna relesed with british accent...
+update : now HANA is faster and smarter

+update : now ANNA is faster and smarter

+update : now with YOLO object detection ... detect even traffic with ANNA

-update :NOW with face recognition ... use your face to unlock ANNA
+update : now with face recognition software ... use your face to unlock ANNA just with a single sight

-update :NOW with YOLO object detection ... detec even traffic with ANNA

-update : NOW with group face recognotion...
+update : now with group face recognition ...